-We then wondered if apoptosis may be linked with the transcriptional changes that we observe in Setdb1^{Mb1} pro-B cells.
-As we only detected moderate regulation of protein-coding genes (Figure 3), we hypothesized that upregulation of retrotransposons may lead to apoptosis.
+We then examined whether apoptosis is linked with the transcriptional changes that we observe in Setdb1^{Mb1} pro-B cells.
+As we only detected moderate regulation of protein-coding genes (Fig. 3), we hypothesized that upregulation of retrotransposons might lead to apoptosis.
 Upregulation of ERVs has been connected with enhanced DNA damage that may lead to apoptosis.
-However, we did not detect increased DNA breaks in Setdb1^{Mb1} B cells (Supplementary Figure 9).
-We then tried to understand if transcription of retrotransposons leads to the production of retroviral proteins.
-The top regulated retrotransposon class in Setdb1^{Mb1} pro-B cells is MLV retrotransposons.
+However, we did not detect increased DNA breaks in Setdb1^{Mb1} B cells (Fig. S9).
+We then attempted to establish whether the transcription of retrotransposons leads to the production of retroviral proteins.
+The top upregulated retrotransposon class in Setdb1^{Mb1} pro-B cells is MLV.
 MLV transcripts have coding potential and can lead to the production of retroviral proteins.
-For example, the retroviral envelope protein is produced as glycosylated membrane protein and can be detected on cells with elevated expression of MLV transcripts (Evans et al., 1990; Young et al., 2012).
-We tested MLV env protein production by FACS analysis and could detect high levels on the surface of Setdb1^{Mb1} pro-B cells compared to littermate controls (Figure 7A).
-Western blot analyses confirmed high expression of MLV Env protein in Setdb1-deficient pro-B cells (Supplementary Figure 10A).
+For example, the retroviral glycosylated envelope (Env) protein can be detected on cells with elevated expression of MLV transcripts (Evans et al., 1990; Young et al., 2012).
+We tested MLV Env protein production by FACS analysis and could detect high levels on the surface of Setdb1^{Mb1} pro-B cells as compared with littermate controls (Fig. 7A).
+Western blot analyses confirmed high expression of MLV Env protein in Setdb1-deficient pro-B cells (Fig. S10A).

-Could apoptosis in Setdb1^{Mb1} pro-B cells be linked with the excessive production of MLV proteins?
-Unlike e.g. plasma cells which are specialized for the mass production of secreted proteins (Brewer and Hendershot, 2005; Gass et al., 2004), pro-B cells are relatively small cells with a limited capacity to produce such proteins.
-Strongly elevated translation of proteins into the endoplasmic reticulum may lead to accumulation of improperly folded proteins which triggers a cellular stress pathway, known as unfolded protein response (UPR).
-Hence, we tested activation of the UPR pathway in Setdb1^{Mb1} pro-B cells by expression analysis of key UPR genes.
+Could apoptosis in Setdb1^{Mb1} pro-B cells be linked to the excessive production of MLV proteins?
+Unlike plasma cells, for example, which are specialized for the mass production of secreted proteins (Brewer and Hendershot, 2005; Gass et al., 2004), pro-B cells are relatively small, with a limited capacity to produce such proteins.
+The strongly elevated translation of proteins into the endoplasmic reticulum may lead to an accumulation of improperly folded proteins, which triggers a cellular stress pathway known as the unfolded protein response (UPR).
+We tested for activation of the

+UPR pathway in Setdb1^{Mb1} pro-B cells by expression analysis of key UPR genes.

 A hallmark of the UPR response is the accumulation of a specific splice form of the mRNA encoding the transcription factor Xbp1 (Calfon et al., 2002).
-Importantly, compared to control pro-B cells, we detected an increased level of spliced Xbp1 (Xbp1s) in Setdb1-deficient pro-B cells (Figure 7B).
-Further, we found elevated expression of pro-apoptotic Bcl2l11 (Figure 7B).
-Other key UPR genes, such as the chaperones Hspa5 (Grp78/BiP) and Pdia6 (Groenendyk et al., 2014; Lee, 2005), were also upregulated in Setdb1-deficient pro-B cells (Figure 7B).
-As elevated apoptosis in Setdb1^{Mb1} pro-B cells may prevent accumulation of UPR transcripts, we also tested the UPR pathway in Setdb1^{Mb1}; Bcl2 pro-B cells.
-Notably, we detected even stronger upregulation of key UPR genes in Setdb1^{Mb1}; Bcl2 pro-B cells (Figure 7B).
-Further, gene set enrichment analysis using the hallmarks gene sets from MySigDB revealed significant enrichment of the UPR gene signature in Setdb1^{Mb1} pro-B cells (Figure 7C).
-Thus, increased expression of UPR components in both Setdb1^{Mb1} and Setdb1^{Mb1}; Bcl2 pro-B cells clearly demonstrate activation of the unfolded protein response pathway.
+Importantly, compared with control pro-B cells, we detected an increased level of spliced Xbp1 (Xbp1s) in Setdb1-deficient pro-B cells (Fig. 7B).
+Furthermore, expression of pro-apoptotic Bcl2l11 was elevated (Fig. 7B).
+Other key UPR genes, such as those encoding the chaperones Hspa5 (Grp78 or BiP) and Pdia6 (Groenendyk et al., 2014; Lee, 2005), were also upregulated in Setdb1-deficient pro-B cells (Fig. 7B).
+As elevated apoptosis in Setdb1^{Mb1} pro-B cells might prevent the accumulation of UPR transcripts, we also tested the UPR pathway in Setdb1^{Mb1}; Bcl2 pro-B cells.
+Notably, we detected even stronger upregulation of key UPR genes in Setdb1^{Mb1}; Bcl2 pro-B cells (Fig. 7B).
+In addition, gene set enrichment analysis using the hallmark gene sets from MySigDB revealed significant enrichment of the UPR gene signature in Setdb1^{Mb1} pro-B cells (Fig. 7C).
+Thus, the increased expression of UPR components in both Setdb1^{Mb1} and Setdb1^{Mb1}: Bcl2 pro-B cells clearly demonstrates activation of the UPR pathway.

-The key inducer of apoptosis in the context of UPR is Bcl2l11 (Puthalakath et al., 2007).
-To test if apoptosis in Setdb1^{Mb1} pro-B cells is really mediated through Bcl2l11 we performed knock-down experiments in in vitro B cell differentiation assays.
-Control cells with scrambled shRNAs could readily form colonies in MethoCult M3630, whereas Setdb1^{Mb1} cells did not form colonies (Figure 7D).
-Knock-down of Bcl2l11 in Setdb1^{Mb1} cells resulted in significantly elevated colony numbers (Figure 7D), demonstrating that Bcl2l11 is mainly responsible for apoptosis induction in Setdb1^{Mb1} cells.
+The key inducer of apoptosis in the context of UPR is Bcl2111 (Puthalakath et al., 2007).
+To test if apoptosis in Setdb1^{Mb1} pro-B cells is mediated through Bcl2111, we performed knockdown experiments in in vitro B cell differentiation assays.
+Control cells with scrambled shRNAs could readily form colonies in MethoCult M3630, whereas Setdb1^{Mb1} cells did not form colonies (Fig. 7D).
+Knockdown of Bcl2111 in Setdb1^{Mb1} cells resulted in significantly elevated colony numbers (Fig. 7D), demonstrating that Bcl2111 is mainly responsible for apoptosis induction in Setdb1^{Mb1} cells.